 Find a few special goodies such as a new summer shirt, brand new art supplies, sidewalk chalk, bubbles, blow up pool, seeds for a garden, and set them all in a beach bucket.

-4. MAKE A FAMILY BUCKET LIST
+4. START A FAMILY BUCKET LIST

 5. PLAY A FEW GAMES TOGETHER

 Our favorites are Limbo, Musical Chairs, Bingo, Charades, Go Fish, and Sorry.
-You can print my summer charades games here.

 6. HAVE A PICNIC AT THE PARK